Mount Rogers: Hike the Appalachian Trail to Virginia’s Highpoint

 Mount Rogers Trail

-This spruce-fir growth increases with elevation as you hike up to Mount Rogers.
+This spruce-fir growth increases as you ascend on the Mount Rogers Spur Trail.
 Moss covers fallen logs, while ferns carpet areas of the forest floor.

-You will arrive at the summit of Mount Rogers at the 4.5-mile mark.
+You will arrive at the Mount Rogers summit at the 4.5-mile mark.
 As I noted above, there is nothing to see.
 It is completely closed in.

 Mount Rogers Trail

-There are a couple of large rocks that appear to mark the summit, as well as a survey marker to mark the precise point of highest elevation.
+A large boulder appears to mark the summit of Mount Rogers, as well as a survey marker to mark the precise point of highest elevation.

 From here, simply re-trace your steps to the trailhead to complete your hike.
-However, I would encourage you to continue north for more views.
+However, I would suggest that you continue north for more views.

 Mount Rogers Survey Marker